HSH Dr Donatus, Prince von Hohenzollern

 Richard Eyre worked for ten years in theatre in Leicester, Edinburgh and Nottingham.
-He was producer of the BBC TV’s Play For Today from 1978 – 1981 and was Director of the National Theatre from 1988 – 1997.
-Since then his work in the theatre includes and plays and musicals in the West End and on Broadway, and opera at Covent Garden, the Aix-en-Provence festival and the Met.
-His film and television work includes Comedians, Tumbledown, Suddenly Last Summer, King Lear, Iris, Notes on a Scandal, and Changing Stages, a six-part look at twentieth century theatre.
+He was a producer of the BBC TV’s Play For Today from 1978–1981 and was Director of the National Theatre from 1988-1997.
+Since then his work in the theatre includes plays and musicals in the West End and on Broadway, and opera at Covent Garden, the Aix-en-Provence Festival and the Met.
+His film and television work include: Comedians, Tumbledown, Suddenly Last Summer, King Lear, Iris, Notes on a Scandal, and Changing Stages, a six-part look at twentieth-century theatre.
 He has published four books, including National Service, a journal of his time at the National Theatre.
 He has received numerous awards for theatre, TV and film, and was knighted in 1997.

 Dame Emma Kirkby DBE

 Emma Kirkby’s career consists of being a schoolteacher, amateur singer, performing and recording in Renaissance and Baroque music.
 Long partnerships followed with British and international ensembles, individual players, and record companies, and now Emma’s voice and style are recognised worldwide.
 She has gained a DBE in 2007 and the Queen’s Medal for Music.

 Professor Sir Andrew Motion FRSL, FRSA